Adapted Physical Education Web Sites

 MOVE International is dedicated to helping children and adults with severe disabilities sit, stand and walk.
 MOVE International was born out of a need to improve the quality of life for people with severe disabilities.
 This is achieved through instruction and adaptive equipment that enhances independent mobility.National Center on Physical Activity and Disability (NCPAD)

 The newsletters and other documents on the NCPAD site provide up-to-date information about individuals with disabilities.
 NCPAD is funded by the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention (CDC) and is located at the University of Illinois at Chicago in the Department of Disability and Human Development.
 All materials listed below - and more - are available on the NCPAD Web site at http://www.ncpad.org or by calling our toll-free number: 1-800-900-8086.
-Alternative formats are available.National Consortium on Physical Education and Recreation for Individuals with Disabilities (NCPERID)
+Alternative formats are available.National Consortium for Physical Education for Individuals with Disabilities (NCPEID)

 This site is maintained by the National Consortium of Physical Education and Recreation for Individuals with Disabilities.
 It contains information on the Consortium's mission, annual meeting, membership information, and an online copy of its newsletter, "The Advocate".National Program for Playground Safety